-Man accused of vandalism at ‘America’s Stonehenge’
+Man accused of QAnon vandalism at ‘America’s Stonehenge’

 Police said the rock tablet appeared to have been damaged by a power tool.
 It was carved with “WWG1WGA” and “IAMMARK.”
 Police said the first stands for “Where We Go One, We Go All,” a motto affiliated with the QAnon conspiracy theory.

-An 18-inch tall wooden cross was found suspended between two trees, and attached to the cross were several photographs and hand-drawn images.
+An 18-inch (45-centimeter) tall wooden cross was found suspended between two trees, and attached to the cross were several photographs and hand-drawn images.

-Police arrested Russo after finding images of the stone and Russo online and linking an “iammark” Twitter account to him with a reference to “a few improvements” made to the site.
+Police arrested Russo after finding images of the stone and Russo online and linking to him an “iammark” Twitter account with a reference to “a few improvements” made to the site.
 Images on the cross also were linked to Russo.

 Bail was set at $3,000 cash for Russo, who is scheduled for a hearing on April 21.
+An email seeking comment from Russo’s lawyer was sent Tuesday.

-America’s Stonehenge, which features cave-like, granite enclosures, has drawn believers who say it’s a thousand or more years old, and skeptics who say the evidence suggests it was the work of a 19th century shoemaker.
+America’s Stonehenge, which features cave-like, granite enclosures, has drawn believers who say it’s 1,000 or more years old, and skeptics who say the evidence suggests it was the work of a 19th century shoemaker.

 Sign up for Daily Newsletters